frongrider2/frongrider2/README.md

 <img align="right" src="https://github.com/frongrider2/frongrider2/blob/main/2091.jpg" width="300" alt="about me">
 <div align="left">
 My name is Apisit and You can call me Frong Astronoute.. <br>
-Currently I am studying in faculty of Information Technology at <br>
+Currently I graduated in faculty of Information Technology at <br>
 king mongkut's university of technology thonburi.
 I had learnt a lot <br>
 for nodejs field. after that, I have kept learning coding as <br>
 a fullstack developer.
 Especially, on React React Native field. <br>